micartey/jairo/README.md

 }
 ```

-Another important aspect are the parameters itself.
-It's not necessery that the method has any parameters, but if it has, the first will be the object instance of `InjectMe` and every following is a parameter of the method which will be overwritten.
+Another important aspect are the parameters themselves.
+It's not necessary that the method has any parameters, but if it has, the first will be the object instance of `InjectMe` and every following is a parameter of the method which will be overwritten.

 ### Command line